-This series provides an opportunity for members of the Cornell community to gain insights on the depth and breadth of identities and experiences represented within our graduate community, and engage in productive dialogue focused on fostering a greater understanding of the many aspects of critical allyship and its practice.
+This series provides an opportunity for members of the Cornell community to gain insights into the depth and breadth of identities and experiences represented within our graduate community and engage in productive dialogue focused on fostering a greater understanding of the many aspects of critical allyship and its practice.

 Each event seeks to create a safe space for critical dialogue where we can bridge gaps in knowledge, learn from each other, and create understanding without fear of judgment.